EddyCosmology/noise-induced-quintessence/README.md

 - Parameter tuning (reduced β, increased κ) extends the viable acceleration window.

 The qualitative conclusions remain unchanged and robust:
-- A sharp noise-induced transition exists where multiplicative stochastic noise destabilizes the frozen quintessence-like attractor.
+- A sharp noise-induced transition (Thornton Noise Threshold) exists where multiplicative stochastic noise destabilizes the frozen quintessence-like attractor.
 - Mean w(0) shifts from near −1 at low σ → ≈ −0.87 at moderate σ → crosses −1/3 and becomes positive at higher σ.
 - The model provides a mechanism consistent with DESI DR2 hints of evolving dark energy, with testable predictions (f_NL ∼10–50, suppressed σ₈, etc.).

-Updated PDFs, figures, and code reflecting the latest results are in the repository.
-Future arXiv submission will use the most recent version.

-Thank you for your understanding — this is an active, iterative project.
-Feedback is welcome!

 ### Status
 Exploratory independent research project by Micah David Thornton (@EddyCosmology).